nextstrain/docs.nextstrain.org/src/install.rst

       .. note::

-         Due to installation constraints, there is no way to use the native build/view environment on Windows directly.
+         Due to installation constraints, there is no way to use the native Nextstrain components on Windows directly.
 Follow steps for **WSL on Windows** if the native environment is desired.

       1. `Install Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_.
       2. Install Visual C++ build tools following `this guide <https://stackoverflow.com/a/64262038>`_.